 For these reasons, people who use the rhythm method or the fertility-awareness method sometimes pair them with other forms of birth control.
 Because these methods are natural, you can practice them at the same time that you take the pill or use condoms.
-Some people find that knowing what’s happening with their cycles in addition to practicing other forms of safer sex helps them feel more secure.
-Not everyone uses the rhythm method or fertility-awareness, though, and that’s okay!
+Some people find that knowing what’s happening with their cycles and using other safer sex tools helps them feel more secure.
+The rhythm method or fertility-awareness aren’t for everyone too, and that’s okay!

 All About Fertility Awareness Method – Scarleteen

 A detailed look at how to best track ovulation as a method of preventing unwanted pregnancy or increasing the odds of pregnancy.